Screen#

 set cursor to row column on screen#

 Monospaced fonts have characters that are all the same width, making text placement consistent.
 In contrast, proportional fonts vary in character width, so some letters take up more space than others.
-However, regardless of which type is used, the set cursor to row column block positions the cursor based on row and column size, not font style.
-The font size can be adjusted using the set font on screen block.
+However, regardless of which type is used, the set cursor to row column on screen stack block positions the cursor based on row and column size, not font style.
+The font size can be adjusted using the set font on screen stack block.

 set cursor to row [1] column [1] on screen